Darkchaton/Darkchaton/README.md

 - 🛠️ **Technologies**: Unreal Engine 5, blueprints and c++
 - 💡 **Main Features**: Blueprints skills, puzzles, Design Environment

+### 💕 Tooditown
+**Description**: An RPG-like game that explores both the darkest and the best areas of childhood, all the while bringing the player into a Dreamcore/Weirdcore world and into a deep, captivating story.

+- 🌱 **State**: Still in Development (Prologue)
+- 🛠️ **Technologies**: Unity, c#
+- 💡 **Main Features**: Choices, Moral Dilemmas, Puzzles, Design Environment, Different kind of styles (2D, 2.5D, 3D...)

 ## 🚀 Current Goals

 - 💻 Currently looking for an internship that will start in May 2025